lelloc/doc-admin/content/glossary.rst

       Part of the process management.

    Agent
-      An agent is a users which services customer users.
+      An agent is a user which services customer users.
 The person working for your organization.

    Back end
       A configuration file, module, script or other functional item within OTRS which is not reachable via the browser.